Resources for people living with aphasia

 Attend Anywhere:

 Attend Anywhere provides how to guides to join in other languages.
-You can find them here 🌐
+You can find the Attend Anywhere how to guides here ๐ŸŒ

 Other support for getting online

-The Stroke Association has advice to support people to get online.
-Their 14-part guide shares advice on different topics, including online safety and finding information online.
+The Stroke Association has advice to support people with aphasia to get online.
+Their 16-part guide shares aphasia-accessible advice on different topics, including online safety and finding information online.
+Here is a link to the Getting Online guide on the Stroke Association website. ๐ŸŒ

 Thank you to the Stroke Association for their consent in sharing their resources on this toolkit.